XnLogicaL/XVM/README.md

 - Dictionary
 - Function/closure (native functions included)

-## Runtime label addressing

-XVM features a label address table that can be used to address labels during runtime.
-Labels are "declared" using the special `LBL` opcode, which is completely identical to a NOP instruction.

 ## CISC-like bytecode instruction set

 XVM features a quite sizable instruction set with 16-bit addressable opcodes.
-It has a lot of combination opcodes like `LJMPIFGTEQ` (jump to label if greater than or equal to) and `IADD` (add integer to value in register).
+It has a lot of combination opcodes like `JMPIFGTEQ` (jump to address if greater than or equal to) and `IADD` (add integer to value in register).

 # Examples